 - (a) how this notification process will work and - (b) all the agreements which will be legislated for in the WAB.
-These agreements should be listed in a comprehensive schedule.
+These agreements should be listed in a comprehensive schedule to the WAB.

 Part 3: Citizens' rights

 The WAB gives effect in UK law to part 2 of the WA which covers: -